DimitrisJim/blog-src/content/hello-pelican.rst

    If the implementation is easy to explain, it may be a good idea.
    Namespaces are one honking great idea -- let's do more of those!

-Next step is putting this up on GH pages with no hiccups.
-After that, I hope I'll make a habit out of writing things :-)
+I hope I'll make a habit out of writing things :-)